DeanoBurrito/minos/README.md

 the osdev wiki has a great guide on getting one setup [here](https://wiki.osdev.org/GCC_Cross-Compiler).
 Otherwise to build you will need the following:
 - A linux-like environment.
 Minos can be built on a full linux install, but WSL and cygwin work as well.
-- A compiler, the build system is setup to use a GCC cross compiler by default.
+- A compiler supporting c++17, the build system is setup to use a GCC cross compiler by default.
 This should be in your `$PATH`.
 - GNU make (or any compatable tool).
 - Xorriso and mtools for building images.
 - Gnu-efi is required for building the uefi bootloader, source available [here](https://sourceforge.net/p/gnu-efi/code/ci/master/tree/)